Merry Christmas! Buy One Get One Free Code: GSBOGO

 2. Monocular PD is the distance from the bridge of your nose to your pupil on each side.
 It is notated as two numbers around 30mm such as 31 and 32.

 3. Sometimes PD is notated as "61/58".
-61 is your distance PD which can be used when you need single vision distance glasses, bifocal, and progressive glasses.
-While 58 is your reading PD which can only be used when you need single vision reading glasses.
+61 is your distance PD which can be used when you need single-vision distance glasses, bifocal, and progressive glasses.
+While 58 is your reading PD which can only be used when you need single-vision reading glasses.
 (The reading PD is normally 3mm less than the distance PD as eyes will get closer when reading.)

 Please keep in mind that the PD is not always given as part of your prescription when you have an eye exam.
 If it’s missing, don’t worry, we can help.

-How to measure PD
+How to measure PD and PD checker

 Measuring your PD can be done easily at home, especially with a friend, or a family member.
 If you are wearing glasses, remove them and look at something 10-20 feet away.